 For starters, it comes with a 13.3-inchFull HD display using Retina technology with max resolutions at 2K.
 Worth mentioning, Apple’s Retina Displays are among the best you can buy on the market and this is arguably the best 13-inch laptop screen around.

 Delving inside, you get the Apple M1 chip featuring an 8-core CPU and an 8-core GPU.
 Is this the fastest notebook you can buy?
 Yes, on Mac that is.

 There’s 8 GB RAM added to it although we can only wish there’s a 16 GB option.
 For storage, you can either stick to the base 256 GB SSD or upgrade to 512 GB for around $300 more.

-Compact performance unless you want a bigger screen, you also get around 12 hours of battery backup, best in class!
+Compact performance unless you want a bigger screen.
+The laptop battery also gets you around 12 hours of battery life, best in class!

 The best part: